mswietochowski/mswietochowski.github.io/_posts/2016-07-31-Setting-up-jekyll-locally-with-docker.md

 ---
-title: Setting up Jekkyl in Docker on Windows
+title: Setting up Jekyll in Docker on Windows
 layout: post
 comments: true
 ---

 As you may have noticed, I have started a blog (again).
-This time I decided to go with jekyll.
-In this article I'm explaining how to run jekyll on Windows using Docker and why you might want to do it this way.
+This time I decided to go with Jekyll.
+In this article I'm explaining how to run Jekyll on Windows using Docker and why you might want to do it this way.

 If you're running different platform, you will find it useful too.